ahmostafa147/dsc80-project/README.md

 * <code class="language-plaintext highlighter-rouge">"side"</code> is the side that player played on.
 This can either be red or blue (corresponding to the red and blue sides on the map for League of Legends)
 * <code class="language-plaintext highlighter-rouge">“position”</code> is the position or role the player played.
 This can be “top”, “mid”, “bot”, “jng”, or “sup” for the five positions in League of Legends.
 * <code class="language-plaintext highlighter-rouge">“result”</code> is whether or not the team won.
 It will be 1 if the player’s team won or 0 for a loss.
+* <code class="language-plaintext highlighter-rouge">"kills"</code> is the number of kills that particular player got in that game
+* <code class="language-plaintext highlighter-rouge">“killsat15”</code> is the number of kills a player got within the first 15 minutes of the particular game
 * <code class="language-plaintext highlighter-rouge">“has_more_kills”</code> states whether or not the player has more kills than their lane opponent.
 It is a boolean that returns either “True” or “False”.
-* <code class="language-plaintext highlighter-rouge">"kills"</code> is the number of kills that particular player got in that game
-* <code class="language-plaintext highlighter-rouge">“killsat15”</code> is the number of kills a player got within the first 15 minutes of the particular game

 ---

 ## Data Cleaning and Exploratory Data Analysis

-We first decided to only keep the relevant columns: <code class="language-plaintext highlighter-rouge">“gameid”</code>, <code class="language-plaintext highlighter-rouge">“league”</code>, <code class="language-plaintext highlighter-rouge">“side”</code>, <code class="language-plaintext highlighter-rouge">“position”</code>, <code class="language-plaintext highlighter-rouge">“result”</code>, <code class="language-plaintext highlighter-rouge">“kills”</code>, <code class="language-plaintext highlighter-rouge">“killsat15”</code>, and <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, as they were relevant to our question.
-We cleaned the data by removing the rows that contain information about the team.
-We did this by removing the rows that had "team" value in the position column.
+We first decided to only keep the columns relevant to our question: <code class="language-plaintext highlighter-rouge">“gameid”</code>, <code class="language-plaintext highlighter-rouge">“league”</code>, <code class="language-plaintext highlighter-rouge">“side”</code>, <code class="language-plaintext highlighter-rouge">“position”</code>, <code class="language-plaintext highlighter-rouge">“result”</code>, <code class="language-plaintext highlighter-rouge">“kills”</code>, <code class="language-plaintext highlighter-rouge">“killsat15”</code>, and <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>.
+We cleaned the data by removing the rows that contain information about the team as we are comparing data at the players level not team level.
+We did this by removing the rows that had "team" as its entry in the <code class="language-plaintext highlighter-rouge">“position”</code> column.
 We then added a new column to the DataFrame that identifies each row as whether it belongs to a position that had more kills than its counterpart in the opposing team.
-In order to create this column <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, we took the rows with the same <code class="language-plaintext highlighter-rouge">“gameid”</code> and <code class="language-plaintext highlighter-rouge">“position”</code> and compared the kills between the two sides.
-Our process is showed below:
+In order to create this column, <code class="language-plaintext highlighter-rouge">“has_more_kills”</code>, we took the rows with the same <code class="language-plaintext highlighter-rouge">“gameid”</code> and <code class="language-plaintext highlighter-rouge">“position”</code> and compared the kills between the two sides.
+Our result is showed below:

 | gameid             | league   | side   | position   |   result |   kills |   killsat15 | has_more_kills   |
 |:-------------------|:---------|:-------|:-----------|---------:|--------:|------------:|:-----------------|